5 Mesoscale: myofibrils and fibers

 5.3.2 Coupling actin-myosin interaction mechanics and contraction regulation processes

-The work summarized in this section has been published by Kimmig, Caruel, and Chapelle (2022).
+The work summarized in this section has been published in , Kimmig, Caruel, and Chapelle, “Varying thin filament activation in the framework of the Huxley’57 model” (2022).

-Numerous phenomenological models have been developed to investigate the interplay between force production anf the thick and thin filament activation processes, see Trayanova and Rice (2011) for a review and Regazzoni, Dedè, and Quarteroni (2020) for a more recent contributions.3 These models have the common characteristic of not taking into account the relative sliding of actin and myosin filaments and its effect on the population densities occupying the different states.
+Numerous phenomenological models have been developed to investigate the interplay between force production anf the thick and thin filament activation processes.26 These models have the common characteristic of not taking into account the relative sliding of actin and myosin filaments and its effect on the population densities occupying the different states.
 This effect may in fact play a major role in the regulation process, specially in the case of cardiac contraction.

-Kimmig, Caruel, and Chapelle (2022) recently worked on setting the framework for combining the two modeling aspects regarding the thin filament activation process.
-This work is the follow-up of a paper by Kimmig, Moireau, and Chapelle (2021) on the length dependent force generation, which was focusing on the thick filament regulation mechanisms.
+Kimmig, Caruel and Chapelle recently worked on setting the framework for combining the two modeling aspects regarding the thin filament activation process.27 This work is the follow-up of a paper by Kimmig, Moireau, and Chapelle, “Hierarchical modeling of length-dependent force generation in cardiac muscles and associated thermodynamically-consistent numerical schemes” (2021) on the length dependent force generation, which was focusing on the thick filament regulation mechanisms.

 The modeling framework is summarized in Figure 5.10.
 Within a sarcomere (a), models can be formulated to describe the interaction between myosin proteins and their neighboring actin filaments (b).
-For this interaction to take place, both myosin motors and actin binding sites needs to be active, see (Brunello and Fusi 2024).
-In the intactive state (OFF-state, 0), myosin motors are folded back on the thick filament and cannot interact with actin, see Figure 5.10 (e).
+For this interaction to take place, both myosin motors and actin binding sites needs to be active.28 In the intactive state (OFF-state, 0), myosin motors are folded back on the thick filament and cannot interact with actin, see Figure 5.10 (e).
 Active motors (ON-state, 1) can attach only to an actin site that has been activated by the binding of a calcium ion to troponin, see state P in Figure 5.10 (f).

 In the proposed model, the actin site is a unit that can exist in four different states depending on wether it is activated or not (N or P) and wether it is occupied by a myosin head or not (0 or 1).
-Kimmig, Caruel, and Chapelle (2022) show how the conservation law for the populations of these four sates can be coupled to the attachment-detachment process of myosin heads, within the framework of the classical Huxley-Hill two-state model (see Section 3.2.1).
+Kimmig, Caruel, and Chapelle, “Varying thin filament activation in the framework of the Huxley’57 model” (2022) show how the conservation law for the populations of these four sates can be coupled to the attachment-detachment process of myosin heads, within the framework of the classical Huxley-Hill two-state model (see Section 3.2.1).

 In this model, the internal variable \(\gamma\in\{0,1\}\) represent two pools of myosin heads, the value 0 (repectively 1) being associated to heads that are not available (respectively available) for attachment.
 The fraction of heads that are available is denoted by \(n_0\).
 We denote by \(P_{1}(s,t,\gamma)\), the probability for a head pertaining to the pool \(\gamma\), that is located at a distance \(s\) from its nearest binding site to be attached at time \(t\).